dojo/docs/dijit/hccss.rst

   require(["dijit/hccss"]);

-And then reference the class name from CSS rules, etc:
+And then reference the class name from CSS rules, etc.:

 .. css ::